DC Heroes RPG – New Rules – Drawbacks

-These can generally be procured as equipment that is not paid for with HPs — see the New Rules File (Miscellanea) discussion about Equipment vs. equipment.
+These can generally be procured as equipment that is not paid for with Hero Points — see the New Rules File (Miscellanea) discussion about Equipment vs. equipment.
 This exposes the extra ammunition the vagaries of ordinary, not-bought-with-HPs equipment.

-However, a pricing scheme is necessary for ammunition that is manifestly non-standard (such as most trick arrows) or exists in a grey area (for instance cinematic explosive bullets that vastly outperform real-world ones, but are not meant to be advanced technology).
+However, a pricing scheme is necessary for ammunition that is manifestly non-standard, such as most trick arrows.
+Or which exists in a grey area.
+Say, cinematic explosive bullets that vastly outperform real-world ones, but aren’t advanced technology in-universe).

 Our suggested approach to buy such extra, special ammunition :

-- lower the FC of all Powers of the extra ammunition by one (which in the case of Projectile Weapons, essentially means removing the Range component from the price).
+- Lower the FC of all Powers of the extra ammunition by one.
+In the case of Projectile Weapons, that’s equivalent to removing the Range component from the price.

-- ammunition loads normally have the Ammunition Restriction Drawback, providing a further price break – so if you have six freeze arrows, they have Ammo: 06.
-Which, amusingly, means that trick arrows make a lot of sense in the system’s logic.
+- Ammunition loads normally have the Ammunition Restriction Drawback, providing a further price break.
+So if you have six freeze arrows, they have Ammo: 06.
+Which, amusingly, means that trick arrows now work well with the system’s logic.

 How narrow the weapon type should be varies.
-“Ammunition load for a bow” is probably OK in fiction, but in most stories “Ammunition load for a firearm” is way too vague, and something like “Ammunition load for a 9mm pistol” is probably a better degree of abstraction.
+“Ammunition load for a bow” is probably OK in fiction.
+But in most stories “Ammunition load for a firearm” is too vague.
+Something like “Ammunition load for a 9mm pistol” is probably a better degree of abstraction.

-It means removable box magazines that magically fit into all such weapons, and all 9mm rounds being the same – but by the standards of action stories, this is venialA slight and easily pardonable offense..
+It means removable box magazines that magically fit into all such weapons, and all 9mm rounds being the same.
+But by the standards of action stories, this is venialA slight and easily pardonable offense..

-Furthermore, a piece of equipment noted as an “ammunition load” must follow the loading procedure for the associated weapon, which may take quite a few Actions for a weapon with the Slow Reload Drawback or the Very Slow Reload Drawback.
+Furthermore, a piece of equipment noted as an “ammunition load” must follow the loading procedure for the associated weapon.
+This may mean quite a few Actions for a weapon with the Slow Reload Drawback or the Very Slow Reload Drawback.
 Even if the weapon is currently loaded, you must remove the current ammunition and load up the new one.

 Author: Sébastien Andrivet